Strengthening privacy and data security

 • Cyber intelligence: We use cyber intelligence services to help us identify, assess and update our defences against the latest cyber threats.

-• Commitment to standards: Our global privacy program is part of Sun Life’s risk management framework across the company.
+• Commitment to standards: Our global privacy program is part of Sun Life’s Risk Management Framework across the company.
 The program includes robust processes and standards including our Global Privacy Statement.
 It explains how we collect and use the personal information of Clients, and other individuals who interact with us, in a lawful and respectful manner.
 Local privacy policies and statements provide further details on any individual rights related to accessing, correcting, deleting, obtaining a copy of or transferring their personal information.

-Sun Life engages with industry groups and in public policy discussions to share intelligence and best practices for building stronger data protection and privacy programs.
+Sun Life continually engages with industry groups and in public policy discussions to share intelligence and best practices for building stronger data protection and privacy programs.
 Examples include:

 • American Council of Life Insurers